binaryphile/jiff/README.md

     curl -sL https://raw.githubusercontent.com/binaryphile/jiff/master/install-jiff.sh | bash

+NOTE: you will be prompted to clone this repository to your github account!
+The script will do this for you, but you will be running your own copy of jiff.

-Along with jiff, this will install [basher] in the user's directory and add them both to the path.
+Along with your new jiff repo, this will install [basher] in the user's home directory and add them both to the path.

 Currently only bash installation is supported, but basher has instructions for adding it to zsh and fish.
 Once basher is installed,